-- Look for abnormal computer, keyboard, and monitor LED indications.
-For example, make sure the power on LED lights when you turn on your computer and the drive access indicators light when using either the diskette drive or hard disk drive. - If there are POST error(s), run the BIOS Setup utility and fix the problem(s) identified by the POST error(s). - If you installed external devices, make sure all cables are correctly connected to the appropriate devices. - If you installed devices inside the computer, make sure nothing was bumped or jarred loose, and that all cable connections are securely in place. - Make sure all device drivers are installed correctly. - If your computer hangs, soft boot your computer.
-If your computer fails to boot, turn it off, wait until all disk drives completely spin down, and then turn it back on.

-• Pay close attention to any error message that appears on your screen.
+- If there are POST error(s), run the BIOS Setup utility and fix the problem(s) identified by the POST error(s). - If you installed external devices, make sure all cables are correctly and securely connected to the appropriate devices. - If you installed devices inside the computer, make sure nothing was bumped or jarred loose, and that all cable connections are securely in place. - Make sure all device drivers are installed correctly. - If your computer hangs, soft boot your computer (press the [Ctrl] + [Alt] + [Del] keys).
+If your computer fails to boot, turn it off, wait until all disk drives completely spin down, and then turn it back on. - Pay close attention to any error message that appears on your screen.